mthaak/whatshouldiweartoday/README.md

 This is a React Native app, developed using [Expo](https://expo.io/).

-Make sure that NodeJS and the Expo CLI are installed before starting.
+Make sure that NodeJS 20 is installed before starting.

 ### How to set up

 - Clone the repo
-- Create a `.env` file in the repo root with the following variables (ask me for the values):
+- Create a `.env` file in the repo root with the following variables:

 ```
 OPENWEATHERMAP_APPID=<...>